1. What is the purpose of this website?

 2. Why are you releasing this information now?

-We understand people have questions about our support of research and partnerships related to health and wellbeing and we are delivering on our timeline as publicly reported to both the media and specific enquiries over the last few months.
-The sharing of our financial support of health and wellbeing scientific research and partnerships is a first step in our broader efforts to be even more transparent.
-This website follows the disclosures published in the U.S. and the United Kingdom.
-We will continue to update this information for Australia every 12 months.
+We understand people have questions about our support of research and partnerships related to health and wellbeing and we are delivering on our timeline as publicly reported.
+The sharing of our financial support of health and wellbeing scientific research and partnerships was the first step in our broader efforts to be even more transparent.
+We update this information for Australia every 12 months.

 4. What does the word “partnership” mean in this list?